syncfusion-content/winui-docs/winui/Slider/thumb-and-overlay.md

 # Thumb and Thumb Overlay Features in Slider

-This section helps to learn about how to customize the thumb and thumb overlay in the slider.
+This section explains how to customize the thumb and thumb overlay in the Slider.

-Thumb - It is one of the elements of slider which can be used to drag and change the selected value of the slider.
+Thumb - It is one of the elements of Slider, which is used to drag and change the selected values of the Slider.
-Thumb overlay - It is rendered around the thumb while interacting with them.
+Thumb overlay - It is rendered around the thumb and it will be displayed, while interacting with thumb.

 ## Thumb Type